contractful/frontend-v1/README.md

 * Use `npx next dev` to start the frontend.
 * Finally, visit: [http://localhost:3000/].

+### Use IPFS

+Specify the key for a IPFS Gateway API.

 👍 Well done - you are now able to create, deploy and sign trustless decentralized Hiring Agreements from your local machine.

 ## Notes for development